 While salary and career growth are never a guarantee, it’s a good idea to look into these factors when choosing a major.

 BLS is a great place to start that research.
-BLS data covers a wide variety of industries and career paths, and offers up-to-date information on average salary, how salary differs among industries and the level of job growth predicted in a given field.
+BLS data covers a wide variety of industries and career paths, and offers up-to-date information on salary, how salary differs among industries and the level of job growth predicted in a given field.

 This information can help you determine if you’re choosing a major with strong job prospects in the years to come.